pjhampton/kibana-prometheus-exporter/README.md

 # kibana-prometheus-exporter

-> Exports Kibana's metrics in the Prometheus format
+> An awesome Kibana plugin

 ---